Spectral multipliers III: Endpoint bounds, intertwining operators, and twisted Hardy spaces: Mihlin multipliers

 The cancellation condition (\ref{cancel}) follows trivially if $T \in L^\infty_y L^1_x$ (in which case $T$ is $L^1$-bounded, not a singular integral operator) and less trivially if \be\lb{grad_cond} |\nabla_y T(x, y)| \les |x-y|^{-d-1}, \ee or more generally if, for example, the following H\"{o}lder-type condition holds: whenever $|x-y|>c|\tilde y-y|$

 for some $\epsilon \in (0, 1]$.
 In the proof of Theorem \ref{mainthm} we have to use condition (\ref{cancel}) itself.

-We also directly use the Calder\'{o}n--Zygmund decomposition with respect to a measure other than the Lebesgue measure: \begin{theorem}[Theorem 2, p.~17 in \cite{stein}]\lb{czlemma} Suppose we are given a doubling measure $\mu$ on $\R^d$ and a function $f \in L^1(\mu)$, with $\mu(\R^d)=+\infty$, and $\alpha>0$.
-Then there exists a decomposition of $f$, $f=g+b$, with $b=\sum_n b_n$, and a sequence of balls $B_n=B(y_n, r_n)$, such that: $|g(x)| \les \alpha$ for a.e.~$x$, where all constants only depend on the dimension and on the doubling constant of $\mu$. \end{theorem}
+We also directly use the Calder\'{o}n--Zygmund decomposition: \begin{theorem}[Theorem 2, p.~17 in \cite{stein}]\lb{czlemma} Suppose we are given a doubling measure $\mu$ on $\R^d$ and a function $f \in L^1(\mu)$, with $\mu(\R^d)=+\infty$, and $\alpha>0$.
+Then there exist a decomposition of $f$, $f=g+b$, with $b=\sum_n b_n$, and a sequence of balls $B_n=B(y_n, r_n)$, such that: $|g(x)| \les \alpha$ for a.e.~$x$, where all constants only depend on the dimension and on the doubling constant of $\mu$. \end{theorem}

 \begin{proof}[Proof of Theorem~\ref{mainthm}] By linearity, it suffices to prove the statements when $M_s = 1$ with a bound that does not depend on $m$ in any other way.

 Since $m$ is bounded and $H$ is self-adjoint, $m(H)$ is $L^2$-bounded.